soitgoes887/kidchart/CLOUDFLARE_DEPLOY.md

 2. Click "Set up a custom domain"
 3. Enter your domain (e.g., `kidchart.com`)
 4. Follow DNS setup instructions

+## Troubleshooting

+### Build Fails with npm Error
+- Try: `npm install --legacy-peer-deps && npm run build`
+- Or use the build.sh script

+### Node Version Issues
+- Ensure NODE_VERSION=20 is set in environment variables
+- Check that .nvmrc and .node-version files are in the repo

 ## Benefits of Cloudflare Pages